DLWK/CTF-Net/README.md

-# CTF-Net
+# CTF-NetN
-CTF-Net: Retinal vessel segmentation via Deep coarse-to-fine  supervision network
+CTF-Net: Retinal Vessel Segmentation via Deep Coarse-to-Fine Supervision Network
 # Submitted to the ISBI2020
 The code will be relesed in the future https://github.com/Imwangkun/CTF-Net
 # Requirement